 IFI are currently developing two wild salmon marine survival indices using PIT tag technology, in the River Erriff (National Salmonid Index Catchment) and River Corrib systems.
-These indicate respective provisional mean survival estimates as 3% and 5.6%
+These indicate respective provisional mean survival estimates as 2.8% and 4.8%.

-Figure 8 Marine survival (from smolt release to return to the Irish coast) for wild and hatchery salmon.
+Figure 8 Marine survival (from smolt release to return to the Irish coast) for wild and hatchery salmon (2021 returns not yet available).